 We provide services to the 20th Judicial District, including Marshall, Murray, Johnston, Carter and Love Counties.
 There are many benefits of Sara’s project, including:

 - Forensic interviews

 - On-site examinations

 - Referrals for Mental health counseling

 - Strengthened investigations

 - Children and Youth Clothing Closet

 - Education and outreach to the community

 In 1998, C/SARA Foundation established training in suicide intervention.
-Front-line personnel from southern Oklahoma communities are acquiring the skills they need to train police, firefighters, health care, teachers, and other professionals in recognizing the signs of suicide and developing skills for prevention and invention.
+Front-line personnel from Southern Oklahoma communities are acquiring the skills they need to train police, firefighters, health care professionals, teachers, and other professionals in recognizing the signs of suicide and developing skills for prevention and invention.